Editor's Note: This post blog was originally posted in August 2021, and it has been updated with additional info in June 2022.

 If you own a business, you need to have an understanding of website design and development.
 Your website is just as important as a brick-and-mortar store.
 It helps people form an opinion of your brand and can increase (or decrease) your sales numbers.

-You know that you need a website, but it's not enough to have a website - you need the right website.
-Web design and development are the two tools you'll use to get a functional, aesthetically pleasing site that'll get your visitors excited about your brand and ready to make a purchase.
+You know that you need a website, but it's not enough to have one—you need the right one.
+Web design and development are the two tools you'll use to create a functional, aesthetically pleasing site that will get your visitors excited about your brand and ready to make a purchase.

 You'll often hear the terms web design and web development used interchangeably, and while the two certainly complement one another, there are differences between them.